clydeio/clydeio/filters/simple-http-auth/README.md

 ### Configured as provider prefilter

-Only the requests addresses to the provider will be stored
+Only the requests addresses to the provider are authenticated with digest method:

     {
       "providers" : [